fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/download.rst

 Important
 ~~~~~~~~~~~
-First time users are strongly advised to read the `Getting started guide`_  which explains how to properly configure Pydev
+First time users are strongly advised to read the `Getting started guide`_  which explains how to properly configure PyDev

 Requirements